rafaelcfreire/rafaelcfreire.github.com/_posts/2014-10-11-javascripts-this-nightmare.md

 ![My helpful screenshot](/assets/image2_post_2014_10_11.png)

 What happened in the example above?
 We created an object called <i>simpleObject</i> with two attributes: <i>counter</i> and <i>addCounter</i>.
-An [anonymous function](http://en.wikipedia.org/wiki/Anonymous_function#JavaScript) that is responsible for add an value to the counter attribute is associated with the addCounter attribute using the <i>this</i> to point to the instance of the object, then we call the method addCounter with "1" as parameter and next check the value of counter attribute.
+An <a href="http://en.wikipedia.org/wiki/Anonymous_function#JavaScript" target='_blank'>anonymous function</a> that is responsible for add an value to the counter attribute is associated with the addCounter attribute using the <i>this</i> to point to the instance of the object, then we call the method addCounter with "1" as parameter and next check the value of counter attribute.
 So, in a method invocation inside an javascript object the this reference points to the instance of the object.

 ### As an Object Creation
 AKA referenced as Constructor Invocation, this method considers that any named function can be used as a constructor.
 There's no difference in the function declaration, the difference is in how the function is invoked once it uses the <i>new</i> keyword.
 If a function is invoked with the <i>new</i> prefix a new object is created and <i>this</i> is assigned to that object.
 Let's see how it works: